alam-ora/oracle-pgx/load-data/content.md

 >According to [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail), "the Online Retail Dataset is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers."

+Estimated Lab Time : 15 minutes

+### Objectives

+- Create the database schema in Oracle Autonomous Database and load the retail dataset

 ## **STEP 1** : Login to the Compute Instance

 You may use [Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) or any SSH client of your choice to SSH into the lab environment.
 Whatever method you choose, ensure the **SSH Keys** are setup for the client.
 Click [here](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm ) for configuring various SSH clients to connect to OCI Compute instance.